 Occasionally, a person will have no symptoms or vague symptoms such as an ongoing cold, and the leukaemia is discovered during a routine blood test.
-However, many people with ALL find that some of the following symptoms appear quickly over a few weeks.
+Usually, people with acute lymphoblastic leukaemia (ALL) find that some of the following symptoms appear quickly over a few weeks.

 Low levels of red blood cells (anaemia) can cause tiredness (fatigue), weakness, a pale complexion and breathlessness.

 Increased bruising and bleeding

-Lack of platelets can cause bruising without a bump or fall (spontaneous bruising), nosebleeds, bleeding gums, heavy periods in women, and small red or purple spots on the skin or mouth (petechiae).
+Lack of platelets can cause bruising without a bump or fall (spontaneous bruising), nosebleeds, bleeding gums, heavy periods in women, and small red or purple spots on the skin or mouth (known as petechiae).

 Repeated or persistent infections

 Lack of normal white blood cells can cause mouth sores, sore throats, fevers, sweats, coughing, boils, infected cuts or scratches, and frequent and painful passing of urine.
 A low white blood cell level can also lead to more serious infections.

 Enlarged spleen and lymph nodes